 Freshman admission to the Exercise Physiology undergraduate major is a direct admit process through Marquette University admissions website.
 We accept students as Exercise Physiology majors in their freshman year.
-If the student meets minimum standards (2.400 grade point average in their freshman year; and 2.600 as a sophomore through senior, based on a 4.000 system, and have completed all major course work with a grade of C or better) he/she is guaranteed to continue on to senior year and a clinical placement.
+If the student meets minimum standards (2.400 grade point average in their freshman year; and 2.600 as a sophomore through senior, based on a 4.000 system, and have completed all major course work with a grade of C or better), he/she is guaranteed to continue to senior year and a clinical placement.

 Why choose a Marquette University Exercise Physiology degree?